 Who May File Annexation Petitions

-Once determined that the request is in keeping with law and policy, all legal owners of property within Cary or its extra-territorial jurisdiction, or any resident of the town or extra-territorial jurisdiction, may submit an annexation petition to the Planning Department using the above schedule.
+Once determined that the request is in keeping with law and policy, all legal owners of property within Cary or its extra-territorial jurisdiction, or any resident of the town or extra-territorial jurisdiction, may submit an annexation petition to the Planning and Development Services Department using the above schedule.